coylec/stream3_project/README.md

 - The reset password feature will allow you to go through all the steps needed to reset it but it is not currently changing the password stored in the database.
 - Disqus stopped working with the app name I registered and was refusing to load on various attempts to register different names.
 I reverted to a generic app name that worked previously for the purposes of this project.
 However because it's a generic name comments from other sites might possibly show up given the way Disqus works.
 - Currently new users will not be able to register an account.
 Unfortunately after I deployed the site to Heroku I discovered that I cannot verify the domain with Mailgun unless I have a custom domain.
 This means that I can only operate it on a sandbox account which will only send emails to verified recipients.
+The registration system for this site relies on the user receiving a verification link via email.
 If you would like me to add you to the verified recipients for testing purposes please email me [here](mailto:coylec.devwork@gmail.com).
 Otherwise you can use the following credentials to login in order to view the shopping cart etc.: